 One of the ten largest cities has a congregation.
-51% of the national population lives in the 10 largest cities.
+Forty-seven percent (47%) of the national population lives in the ten largest cities.

+Macedonia was assigned to the Slovenia Ljubljana Mission for the 1990s and 2000s, but no missionary work occurred during this period.
 Macedonia and Albania served as the primary staging points for much of the Church’s humanitarian response to the Kosovo conflict in 1999.
 In 2000, Macedonia was assigned to the Europe East Area.
-In 2009, Elder D. Todd Christofferson visited Macedonia and met with a e small number of members and individuals interested in the Church living in the area.
+In 2009, Elder D. Todd Christofferson visited Macedonia and met with a small number of members and individuals interested in the Church living in the area.
 At the time, the only known Macedonian citizens who were Latter-day Saints consisted of a family of four.
 In 2009, the Church did not have an official presence.
-Macedonia was assigned to the Slovenia Ljubljana Mission for the 1990s and 2000s, but no missionary work occurred during this period.
 In May 2010, Macedonia was placed under the supervision of the Europe Area Presidency and an administrative branch was organized.
 The Macedonian government approved the Church’s registration application in 2011.
 In February 2012, the Church assigned Macedonia to the Albania-based Adriatic South Mission.
 Senior missionaries were assigned sometime in late 2011 or early 2012.
 In April 2012, the first young, proselytizing missionaries were assigned.
 The first Relief Society meeting occurred in late 2015.

 In May 2010, the Church created an administrative branch for Macedonia under the direction of the Europe Area Presidency.
-Prior to this time, a group met for Sunday meetings which reported to the Slovenia Ljubljana Mission.
+Prior to this time, a group met for Sunday meetings that reported to the Slovenia Ljubljana Mission.
 The branch was later renamed the Skopje sometime in the mid-2010s.
 The Skopje Branch is directly supervised by the Adriatic South Mission.

 Activity and Retention

 There were ten materials translated into Macedonian as of early 2018, including Gospel Fundamentals, administrative materials, the Basic Unit Program Guidebook, the sacrament prayers, the Thirteen Articles of Faith, hymns and child songs, the Testimony of the Prophet Joseph Smith pamphlet, and a family booklet.
 All LDS scriptures are available in Albanian.
 Only the Book of Mormon is available in Serbian albeit there were plans in late 2017 to translate other LDS scriptures in the foreseeable future.
 Many unit, temple, priesthood, Relief Society, Sunday School, young women, primary, missionary, and family history materials are available in Albanian and Serbian.
 Several CES manuals are available in Albanian.

 Humanitarian and Development Work

-The strong ethnic identity of Macedonians to the Macedonian Orthodox Church and Albanians to Islam is a major cultural obstacle which will likely reduce receptivity to the Church.
-Due to the strong influence of traditional religions, joining a Church regarded as non-traditional and foreign may result in converts facing ostracism and ridicule from their families and communities.
+The strong ethnic identity of Macedonians to the Macedonian Orthodox Church and Albanians to Islam is a major cultural obstacle that has reduced receptivity of many to the Church.
+Due to the strong influence of traditional religions, joining a Church regarded as nontraditional and foreign may result in converts facing ostracism and ridicule from their families and communities.
 High cigarette consumption rates create challenges for many future investigators who face challenges completely ending their smoking addictions.
 High smoking rates may reduce the receptivity of the Church due to its teachings against tobacco use.
 Efforts among ethnic Albanians may be the most productive for the Church as Albanians in neighboring Albania have demonstrated the greatest receptivity to LDS mission outreach among ethnic groups in Southeastern Europe.

-Distance from mission headquarters in Ljubljana and a lack of Church members until the late 2000s/early 2010s have been partially responsible for the country remaining almost totally unreached today.
+Distance from mission headquarters and a lack of Church members until the late 2000s/early 2010s have been partially responsible for the limited LDS presence in Macedonia today.
 The Slovenia Ljubljana Mission previously administered to all the nations of the former Yugoslavia, many of which relied heavily on foreign missionaries to fill local leadership and keep members active.
-Some of these nations such as Bosnia, Montenegro, and Kosovo remain without mission outreach for similar reasons.
-Countries in the mission which have an official presence have missionaries assigned to only a few of the largest cities.
-Efforts to open additional mission outreach centers in these nations have likely contributed to the lack of a Church presence in Macedonia and other recently reached nations until the early 2010s.
+Some of these nations such as Bosnia, Montenegro, and Kosovo remained without mission outreach until the early 2010s for similar reasons.
+Few mission outreach centers in the Balkans likely contributed to the lack of a Church presence in Macedonia and other recently reached nations until the early 2010s.
 The Adriatic South Mission services several countries in southeastern Europe.
 As a result, there are limited resources and attention provided to the Church in Macedonia in comparison to other countries in the mission with significant more members and larger populations such as Albania and Greece.
 Albanian leadership and resources may be effective to conduct proselytism efforts that target ethnic Albanians in Macedonia.

 Member Activity and Convert Retention

 The Church in Macedonia reports good member activity and convert retention rates despite its extremely small size and strong reliance on foreign full-time missionaries for missionary efforts.
 New converts face pressure from family and friends to return to their previous beliefs and practices due to strong religious ties to ethnicity.
 Societal pressures may reduce convert retention rates.

 Ethnic Issues and Integration

 Past conflict between Macedonians and Albanians may impact the integration of members and investigators from these two ethnic groups into the same congregations.
-Once a large enough active membership base in developed, language-specific congregations will most likely be the best solution to minimize ethnic conflicts and miscommunications between Albanian and Macedonian converts, and better meet the language needs of members and investigators.
+Once a large enough active membership base is developed, language-specific congregations will most likely be the best solution to minimize ethnic conflicts, miscommunications between Albanian and Macedonian converts, and better meet the language needs of members and investigators.
 However, there has not appeared to have been any major challenges with ethnic integration in the Skopje Branch thus far.

-No proselytizing materials have been translated into Macedonian, which is spoken by two-thirds of the population.
-Macedonian is mutually intelligible with Bulgarian, a language with significant church resources which is taught at the Missionary Training Center in Provo, Utah.
-Albanian may also be useful in reaching the substantial Albanian minority in view of the high receptivity Albanians have demonstrated for the Church over the past two decades.
+The Church has a small body of LDS materials translated into Macedonia albeit there remain no Macedonian translations of LDS scriptures.
+Albanians may also be useful in reaching the substantial Albanian minority in view of the high receptivity Albanians have demonstrated for the Church over the past two decades.
 However, the concentration of ethnic Albanians in the west of the country near the Albanian border and remote from the capital of Skopje may limit the utility of Albanian language for mission outreach until additional congregations are organized in this region.
-Most ethnic minorities have an ample supply of Church materials in their native languages, but future mission outreach will likely not occur in areas where these languages are most commonly spoken for many years following formal establishment of the Church.
+Most ethnic minorities have an ample supply of Church materials in their native languages, but future mission outreach will likely not occur in areas where these languages are most commonly spoken for many years or decades to come.

-Macedonia is not assigned to a temple district, but members most likely attend the Frankfurt Germany Temple or Bern Switzerland Temple.
-No organized temple trips have occurred.
+Macedonia is assigned to the Frankfurt Germany Temple.
+No organized temple trips have appeared to occur.
 Long distance and travel expenses require significant sacrifice for members to attend the temple.
-Prospects for a temple closer to Macedonia appear unlikely in the foreseeable future.
+Macedonia will likely be reassigned to the Rome Italy Temple when it is completed.

 Many proselytism-oriented Christian faiths have a presence in Macedonia and constitute a small minority.
 These groups have struggled to reach across cultural divides and achieve greater membership growth.
-Seventh Day Adventists and Jehovah’s Witnesses experience slow membership growth rates, although both groups have 17-20 congregations throughout the country.
+Seventh Day Adventists and Jehovah’s Witnesses experience slow or stagnant membership growth rates, although both groups have approximately two dozen congregations throughout the country.